cldf/cldf/README.md

 The CLDF Ontology also provides a set of [properties](http://cldf.clld.org/v1.0/terms.rdf#properties) to attach semantics to individual columns.
-While many of these properties are similar (or identical) to properties defined elsewhere - most notably in the [General Ontology for Linguistic Description - GOLD](http://linguistics-ontology.org/) - we opted for inclusion to avoid ambiguity, but made sure to reference the related related properties in the Ontology.
+While many of these properties are similar (or identical) to properties defined elsewhere - most notably in the [General Ontology for Linguistic Description - GOLD](http://linguistics-ontology.org/) - we opted for inclusion to avoid ambiguity, but made sure to reference the related properties in the ontology.

 Note that the column *names* in the default table descriptions (e.g. [`formTable`](components/forms)) are not always the same as the column *properties*.
-Each column has both a `csvw:name` and a separate `propertyURL` linking the column to the ontology.
+Each column has both a `csvw:name` and a separate `propertyURL` linking the column to the CLDF Ontology.
 Each property also has a `rdf:label` which might also be different.

 **Notes:**
 - In an ill-advised attempt to version the ontology, `v1.0` has been baked into the term